7. How to Take Photos 2: Aperture

 A large depth of field shows everything in focus:

-Aperture can be difficult to learn because it isn’t intuitive – you can’t see the difference when you look through the viewfinder.
+Aperture can be difficult to learn because it isn’t intuitive – you can’t always see the difference when you look through the viewfinder.
 You just have to get to know what the different numbers do, when you change the setting – through practice.
 You should also know, your aperture setting isn't the only factor affecting depth of field.
 It also depends on your distance from the subject, your subject's distance from the background, and the type and length of the lens you use.
 Every lens will have a different minimum and maximum F number.
 In fact, some people are willing to pay thousands of dollars more for a lens that's almost identical to a cheap lens, but with a lower F number:

 Aperture is measured in F numbers, the F referring to "focal length".
 The bigger the number, the smaller the hole, and the longer the exposure must be.
 With the smaller the number, the larger the hole, and the shorter the exposure time needed.